0r10n-09/xenon/README.md

 ## What are the features?

-Well its a pretty small list right now, but as me and my team learn rust, it will get more extensive as we go.
+Well its a pretty small list right now, but we promise to improve.

 ### Fakeboot: